CJCascalheira/cjcascalheira/content/project/bc-19/index.md

 # What's the Purpose?
 ___
-Coming soon.
+The purpose of the study is to better understand people’s perceptions and behaviors regarding the COVID-19 coronavirus, and to compare experiences from around the world.
+For example, we are interested in beliefs about the likelihood of catching the virus, and severity of the virus, and in behaviors people are taking to cope with the virus.

+This is a [Psi Chi](https://www.psichi.org/) NICE: CROWD project.

 # What Should I Expect?
 ___
-Coming soon.
+This project involves a survey and includes questions about the coronavirus, government attitudes, mental health, perceived risk, and quality of life.

 ## Confidentiality
 ___
-Coming soon.
+No personal information will be collected.
+Your responses are anonymous.
+We neither track IP addresses nor ask for any identifying information.
+Your data will be stored on password-protected, encrypted computers.

 ## Informed Consent
 ___
-You can access the informed consent by clicking the [PDF link at the top of the page]().
+You can access the informed consent by clicking the [PDF link at the top of the page](/docs/projects/BC-19_IRB_informed-consent.pdf).

-# Want to Learn More?
-___
-Coming soon.

 ![](/img/research/BC-19_recruitment-img.png)